johnbillion/wp-crontrol/readme.md

 Requires PHP: 5.3
 Donate link: https://github.com/sponsors/johnbillion

-WP Crontrol lets you view and control what's happening in the WP-Cron system.
+WP Crontrol enables you to view and control what's happening in the WP-Cron system.

 ## Description

-WP Crontrol lets you view and control what's happening in the WP-Cron system.
+WP Crontrol enables you to view and control what's happening in the WP-Cron system.
 From the admin screens you can:

  * View all cron events along with their arguments, recurrence, callback functions, and when they are next due.
  * Edit, delete, and immediately run any cron events.